 Study of concepts used to understand, analyze and optimize the process of investing.
 Topics include, but are not limited to, value investing, index investing, understanding and managing risk, financial instruments and markets, and investing within the context of financial planning.
+Three semester hours

-FINANCE 5315.
-INTERNATIONAL FINANCE.
+FINANCE 5315, INTERNATIONAL FINANCE.

 Study of dimensions of the practice of finance that are more pronounced in an international environment.
 Topics include, but are not limited to, financial instruments and markets, financial institutions, central banks, monetary policy, and exchange rates.
+Prerequisite: None.
+Three semester hours